rajankit911/Obsidian/NGINX/Introduction.md

 ## Async-Await vs ThreadPool vs MultiThreading on High-Performance Sockets (C10k Solutions?)

+## Running NGINX in a Docker Container

+You can create an NGINX instance in a Docker container using the NGINX Open Source image from the Docker Hub.

 ```sh
 docker run -d -p 80:80 --name webserver nginx
 ```

+Verify that the container is running master and worker process

 ```sh
 root@d2b089304854:/# apt update && apt install -y procps